As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 1 teaspoon vanilla extract

-- In a medium bowl, whisk together flour, cocoa, baking soda, and salt.
+- In a medium size bowl, whisk together the flour, cocoa, baking soda, and salt.
 Set aside.

-- With the mixer on low, slowly add flour mixture and beat until just combined.
-Add the white chocolate chunks and continue mixing until evenly dispersed.
+- With the mixer on low, slowly add the flour/cocoa mixture and beat until just combined.
+Add the white chocolate chips and continue mixing until evenly dispersed.
 Cover dough and refrigerate for at least 1 hour and up to 3 days.

-- When you are ready to bake the cookies, line a large baking sheet with parchment paper or a silicone baking mat.
+- When you are ready to bake the cookies, preheat oven to 350ºF (177ºC).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.
-Preheat oven to 350ºF.